JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 ## What's next

+* See the [Google's announcement](https://android-developers.googleblog.com/2024/04/jetpack-compose-compiler-moving-to-kotlin-repository.html) about Compose compiler moving to the Kotlin repository.
-If you are using Jetpack Compose to build an Android app, check out [our guide on how to make it multiplatform](multiplatform-integrate-in-existing-app.md).
+* If you are using Jetpack Compose to build an Android app, check out [our guide on how to make it multiplatform](multiplatform-integrate-in-existing-app.md).